 However, in real-life applications, electrical and thermal resistance are not merely reduced to contact stiffness.
-First, the contact-induced deformation is often accompanied with inelastic deformations.
-In addition, in case of thermal resistance, due to the presence of electrically insulating or weakly conducting oxide films and surface contamination, the conductive contact area is reduced [Holm, 1957],[Slade, 2017, Ch.1-4].
-Furthermore, in the case of thermal conductivity, additional convective and radiative contributions to heat exchange cause the conductivity to deviate from the strict mathematical equivalence between elastic stiffness and thermal/electric resistance established by Barber [Barber, 2003].
-Therefore, in all aforementioned contexts, a study of coupled thermo-/electro-mechanical problems is worth investigation.
+First, the contact-induced deformation is often accompanied by inelastic deformations.
+In addition, in case of electric resistance, due to the presence of electrically insulating or weakly conducting oxide films and surface contamination, the conductive contact area is reduced [37], [44, Ch.1-4].
+Furthermore, in the case of thermal conductivity, additional convective and radiative contributions to heat exchange cause the conductivity to deviate from the strict mathematical equivalence between elastic stiffness and thermal/electric resistance established by Barber [43].
+Therefore, in all aforementioned contexts, a study of coupled thermo-/electromechanical problems is worth investigation.

-The growing demand for micro-electric devices [Tu, 2003] has spurred an increasing need for electrical contact models at the micro-scale.
-The constriction resistance model remains consistent with experimental studies [Watanabe, 1986] and can be extended to various contact shapes [Nakamura, 1993, Sano, 1985] as well as to multi-spot contact configurations [Thomas and Probert, 1970, Nakamura and Minowa, 1986].
-Contact resistance is influenced by the hardness and resistivity of the contacting solids, but is also affected by oxidation at the contact surface [Cuthrell and Tipping, 1973].
-However, the study of simple conductive effects reaches its limits at small scales, where electrical resistance must incorporate the ballistic description of electrons' motion, also known as Sharvin's resistance [Mikrajuddin et al., 1999, Jensen et al., 2005].
-Similar research has been conducted for thermal contact resistance, which has numerous applications in aerospace, automotive and electronic domains, including conductivity of bolted joints and of thermal cooling devices [Kumano et al., 1994].
-This issue is experimentally represented by the thermal contact resistance (TCR), which necessitates careful attention to the set-up precision [Kempers et al., 2009] in both steady-state and transient studies [Fieberg and Kneer, 2008, Burghold et al., 2015].
-Experimental advancement was accompanied with theoretical [Cooper et al., 1969, Lambert and Fletcher, 1997, Zou et al., 2008, Jackson et al., 2008] and numerical investigations [Sadowski and Stupkiewicz, 2010, Murashov and Panin, 2015] of thermal resistance between rough surfaces in contact.
+The growing demand for micro-electric devices [45] has spurred an increasing need for electrical contact models at the microscale.
+The constriction resistance model remains consistent with experimental studies [46] and can be extended to various contact shapes [47, 48] as well as to multi-spot contact configurations [49, 50].
+Contact resistance is influenced by the hardness and resistivity of the contacting solids, but is also affected by oxidation at the contact surface [51].
+However, the study of simple conductive effects reaches its limits at small scales, where electrical resistance must incorporate the ballistic description of electrons' motion, also known as Sharvin's resistance [52, 53].
+Similar research has been conducted for thermal contact resistance, which has numerous applications in aerospace, automotive and electronic domains, including conductivity of bolted joints and of thermal cooling devices [54].
+This issue is experimentally represented by the thermal contact resistance (TCR), which necessitates careful attention to the set-up precision [55] in both steady-state and transient studies [56, 57].
+Experimental advancement was accompanied by theoretical [58-61] and numerical investigations [62, 63] of thermal resistance between rough surfaces in contact.